odeblic/hsbc-web-client/README.md

 However, you might appreciate the provided Makefile to avoid repetitive work.

-You must first indicate your credentials in the file `credentials.make`:
+You must first indicate your credentials in the file `credentials.mk`:

 ```make
 # credentials for your account in Hong Kong